deepmodeling/abacus-develop/docs/advanced/elec_properties/dos.md

-# Obtaining DOS and PDOS
+# Calculating DOS and PDOS